jbranch96/Blackjack-Card-Game/ReadMe.md

 # Blackjack Console App

-This folder contains source code for a Python based CLI implmentation of the game Blackjack.
+This folder contains source code for a Python based CLI implementation of the game Blackjack.

 ## Game Modes
 # 2-Player Mode